Peg traveled often during her business career and now she travels for pleasure. Share the adventure along with some of her favorite photos.

 Be sure to check the online rules posted for packing restrictions on your ship.
 For example, some ships allow you to bring an unopened bottle of wine or liquor aboard, while others don't.

-- Pack for Varied Temperatures.
+- Pack for varying temperatures.
 Pack at least one or two comfortable pairs of long pants or jeans and a long-sleeve shirt with your shorts and sleeveless tops.
 It can get breezy on the deck and nights are often cool.

 What Not To Bring